-Mitigation Measure 10: No earlier than thirty (30) days prior to development of a residence on Parcel 4, the project biologist shall complete a survey identifying any western leatherwood plants on the parcel.
+Mitigation Measure 10: No earlier than thirty (30) days prior to development of a residence on Parcel 3, the project biologist shall complete a survey identifying any western leatherwood plants on the parcel.
 Any plants that are identified outside of the residential footprint shall be protected by fencing to prevent damage from construction activities, at the discretion of the project biologist.
 If western leatherwood plants are located within the residential footprint, then a mitigation plan shall be developed in coordination with CDFW to offset the loss of plants.
-The plan shall include, at a minimum, measures for salvage and transplanting, if feasible, or for planting new western leatherwood plants in suitable sites identified by the project biologist.
+The mitigation plan shall be implemented by the Project Biologist.
+The plan shall include, at a minimum, measures for salvage and transplanting, if feasible, or for planting new western leatherwood plants in suitable sites identified by the project biologist; recommended activities to improve habitat condition; recommendations for post-project monitoring and reporting to the County; and recommended criteria for measuring success.
 New plants should be planted at a ratio of 3:1 for each plant displaced.